alonisser/penguin2017_testing_talk/presentation.md

 Selenium and similar tools:
 * SLOW!

 * BRITTLE.
 Broken easily on UI changes (Even with best practice patterns: page objects etc)

 * FLAKY.
 5-10% failure due to "network" or "browser" conditions renders the tests (almost) worthless.

 ---

 # The traditional view revisited: Problems With Unit testing

 * The trees and forest problem.
+Is the feature actually working?

 * Too much mocking is dangerous, we can break the class but the tests still pass.

 * Passing unit test [don't validate](https://twitter.com/thepracticaldev/status/845638950517706752?lang=en) the problem domain solved.

 * Might lead to tight coupling of tests to implementation.

 * Blamed for design monstrosities: "Test-induced design damage", needed to abstract all db and IO code out of tested classes.

+* Following the previous point: To really test every part of our app with unit test we might need to give up on lot's of what Modern Web Framework give us (Django, Ror, etc)
 ---

 # The traditional view revisited: The Test Pyramid
 An often missed side note:

-"
-    The pyramid is based on the assumption that broad-stack tests are expensive, slow, and brittle compared to more focused tests, such as unit tests.
+>*The pyramid is based on the assumption that broad-stack tests are expensive, slow, and brittle compared to more focused tests, such as unit tests.
  While this is usually true, there are exceptions.
-If my high level tests are fast, reliable, and cheap to modify - then lower-level tests aren't needed.
+ If my high level tests are fast, reliable,  and cheap to modify - then lower-level tests aren't needed.*

-"

----

-# The traditional view revisited: functional testing - the new unit?

-* In an Interesting twitter "war" not long ago, @DHH (of Rails fame) claimed that the "DB is part of your app now" and DB hitting tests are the new unit.
 --
-* When we are using DB "features" like Mongo GIS or Redis timeseries, then mocking the DB makes the tests faster but we don't really test the feature
-* With a proper testing support in the framework, DB setup/rollback can be very fast (Like ROR testing over a transaction) --
-* Http is a leaking abstraction.
+## So.
+Can we write high level tests which are (relatively) fast, reliable and cheap to modify?

 ---

-# Naming issues
+# Functional Api driven testing: definitions

 functional vs Integration vs system vs .. tests
 * Looks like everyone "knows" (or has an opinion) what is a "unit" but the rest is a complete mess --
-* **MY** definition for functional tests are tests using the app public api (http/socket/Message queue/ what ever), "beneath" the UI.
+* **MY** definition for functional tests are:

+## Public Api driven testing for the app features from "outside" .

 --
-* They cover a **single** app/service, not inter app/service integration (That would be under **End To End** or **Integration** testing)
 * Google testing blog suggests a test "size" taxonomy: small, medium.
 I'm equating "medium" tests to "functional" tests

 * We can also use Martin Fowler ["subcutaneoustest"](https://martinfowler.com/bliki/SubcutaneousTest.html) if we can pronounce it.

 ---
-# Naming issues

-Even more confusion
-* UI Testing isn't the same thing as End to End testing
-* UI Testing isn't the same as Higher level testing.
+# Functional Api driven testing: definitions

+* Using the public api endpoints (http/socket/management commands/Message queue/ what ever).

+* Covering a **single** app/service, not inter app/service integration (That would be under **End To End** or **Integration** testing)

 --

-* UI components encapsulating logic can and should be tested using unit testing.
+* What it isn't: It's **not** about automated "UI clicking"

+---

+# functional testing - the new unit?

+* In an Interesting twitter "war" not long ago, @DHH (of Rails fame) claimed that the "DB is part of your app now" and DB hitting tests are the new unit.

+--

+* When we are using DB baked in "features" like Mongo GIS or Redis timeseries, The Db becomes "part" of the actual unit under test.

+--
+* SLOW?
+With a proper testing support in the framework, DB setup/rollback can be very fast (Like ROR testing over a transaction) Also parallel computing can go a long way in solving this kind of problems

+* SLOW? the tests might be a slower but developing with Modern Web framework is Faster then giving up on them.
+Which speed is more important?

+--

+* Software has leaking abstractions.
+(Http for example)

 ---

 # Functional testing: High level overview

 * Testing features! not code constructs like classes or controllers.

 * Testing the public Api of a specific app.
 Not testing internals (Mostly)

 * Driving the tests through the app/service api, no internal mocking, replacing Only third party collaborators.

 ---